School Trips @ Field Studies Council

-Curriculum topics available: Extreme Weather, Conservation.
+Curriculum topics available: Plastic pollution, Extreme Weather, Climate change.

 We offer a range of sessions and courses covering field studies.
 For KS4 and A level students we link all of our courses to the exam board requirements for each subject and can tailor the course to your specific needs.